 Sir James Paget

 Sir James Paget, 1st Baronet (1814 – 1899) was an English surgeon and pathologist who is best remembered for Paget's disease and who is considered as one of the founders of scientific medical pathology.
 In 1876, Sir James Paget published a paper regarding a form of chronic bone disease which he called osteitis deformans.
 No one before him had recognised and studied it as closely as he did.
 His paper described five cases of a chronic bone disease and his main illustrative case was that of a man who he had been observing for over twenty years.
 The patient was a 46 year old coachman (see his drawings of him below) who first visited St Bartholomew’s Hospital in 1854 suffering from pain in his lower limbs.
 He had the good fortune to be seen by Dr James Paget, who described “a chronic form of inflammation of the bones”.
 Dr Paget observed that the patient’s left shin bone and his left thigh bone were enlarged and misshapen.
 No other abnormality was noted.
-It was a condition which Dr Paget had not encountered before and he was therefore unable to make a diagnosis.
-In the years that followed the bones of the man’s right leg also became enlarged and eventually his legs became bowed to such an extent that he could not bring his knees together.
-At the same time his skull became so large and deformed that he had to buy larger and larger hats.
+It was a condition which Dr Paget had not encountered before and he was, therefore, unable to make a diagnosis.
+In the years that followed the bones of the man’s right leg also became enlarged and eventually, his legs became bowed to such an extent that he could not bring his knees together.
+At the same time, his skull became so large and deformed that he had to buy larger and larger hats.

 Dr Paget cared for his patient over many years and when he passed away carried out a post mortem.
 Microscopic examination of the bones showed a dramatic aberration in the bone remodelling process that normally continues throughout life and he thought it was inflammatory in nature so he called it osteitis deformans.
-Modern day techniques have shown us that the disease in not an inflammation.
+Modern-day techniques have shown us that the disease is not an inflammation.
 It is now known to be an abnormality of bone remodelling due to an increase in bone cell activity.

 James’ original description of the condition was excellent considering the investigative techniques available to him at the time and he taught us a great deal about the condition.

-James Paget published over 20 articles on various aspects of pathology and surgery.
+James Paget published many articles on various aspects of pathology and surgery.
 He was one of the first surgeons to correlate patient's symptoms with the clinical examination and as such to develop many of the ideas of clinical surgery.
 His name is associated with several other conditions as well as Paget’s Disease of Bone.

-It was eventually realised that the bone disorder is not the rare condition it was once thought to be, and that many older people have one or more bones affected by the disease, even though they may not be experiencing any symptoms.
+It was eventually realised that the bone disorder is not the rare condition it was once thought to be and that many older people have one or more bones affected by the disease, even though they may not be experiencing any symptoms.